dlindeque/davesuite/dplib/ReadMe.txt

 set ignore = [ whitespace, comment ];

-// We use classes for these types so we can generate a model directly enum class scenario_term_type
+// We use classes for these types so we can generate a model directly (see davemodel) enum class scenario_term_type
 {
     given,